josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/💸_incentivising_behavioural_change_and_bds.md

 It is:

-> **How much of the available attention should this target absorb relative to the other routes to the same objective?**
+> **How much of the available attention should this target absorb relative to other routes to the same objective?**

-A strategy that cannot answer that question risks allowing salience to allocate its resources for it.
+A movement that cannot answer that risks allowing salience to set strategy by default.

 ---

-## ♻️ Keep Returning To The Feedback Loop
+## ♻️ Keep Returning To The Outcome

-The campaign began because an outcome was considered intolerable.

-So keep the outcome in view.

 ```mermaid
 flowchart TD